-Components Description Base salary Fixed remuneration paid out in twelve equal monthly amounts Fixed remuneration components Fringe benefits Primarily a company car, insurance, D&amp;O insurance with a deductible as well as other allowances and, if necessary, compensation for forfeited remuneration from previous employment or service contracts Pension commitments Financial contribution in the amount of a fixed percentage of the annual base salary stipulated in the employment agreement that is invested in a reinsured support fund One-year variable remuneration (Bonus I) One-year cash bonus Performance criteria At least 70 % selected performance criteria of Telefónica Deutschland At most 30 % business performance of Telefónica, S.A.
-Cap: 150 % of the target amount Variable remuneration components Telefónica Deutschland Performance Share Plan (Bonus II) Performance Share Plan At least three-year performance period Selected performance criteria Target achievement: 0 % up to a maximum value (cap) Cap: 200 % of the grant value Telefónica, S.A.
-Performance Share Plan (Bonus III) Performance Share Plan At least three-year performance period Selected performance criteria Target achievement: 0 % up to a maximum value (cap) Additional Malus/Clawback Partial or complete reduction or reclaim of the variable remuneration possible contractual components Maximum remuneration Chief Executive Officer: EUR 4,900,000 Ordinary Management Board member: EUR 2,300,000
+Components Description Base salary Fixed remuneration paid out in twelve equal monthly amounts Fixed remuneration components Fringe benefits Primarily a company car, insurance, D&O insurance with a deductible as well as other allowances and, if necessary, compensation for forfeited remuneration from previous employment or service contracts Pension allowance/ commitments Conclusion of a management board contract for the first time from 1 June 2023: Payment of pension allowance; otherwise: Financial contribution in the amount of a fixed percent of the annual base salary stipulated in the employment agreement that is invested in a reinsured support fund One-year variable remuneration (Bonus I) One-year cash bonus Performance criteria At least 70 % selected performance criteria of Telefónica Deutschland At most 30 % business performance of Telefónica, S.A.
+Cap: 150 % of the target amount Variable remuneration components Telefónica Deutschland Performance Share Plan (Bonus II) Performance Share Plan At least three-year performance period Selected performance criteria Target achievement: 0 % up to a maximum value (Cap) Cap: 200 % of the target amount Telefónica, S.A.
+Performance Share Plan (Bonus III) Performance Share Plan At least three-year performance period Selected performance criteria Target achievement: 0 % up to a maximum value (Cap) Share Ownership Guidelines Obligation to hold shares Chief Executive Officer: At least 100 % of gross base salary Ordinary Management Board members: At least 50 % of gross base salary Additional contractual components Malus/Clawback Partial or complete reduction or reclaim of the variable remuneration possible Maximum remuneration Chief Executive Officer: €4,900,000 Ordinary Management Board members: €2,300,000

-3.1.
+4.1.
 Components of the remuneration system